Chart Color Schemes

 Recent residential development output has been above average within Peakhurst - Lugarno when compared nationally

-Peakhurst - Lugarno recorded approximately 86 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25434 homes were approved, with a further 67 approved in FY26 as of now.
-On average, around two people moved to the area for each dwelling built over these years.
-However, recent data shows this has increased to 4.7 people per dwelling over the past two financial years, indicating growing popularity and potential supply constraints.
+Peakhurst-Lugarno has recorded approximately 86 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25434 homes were approved, with an additional 73 approved in FY26 as of now.
+On average, about two people have moved to the area for each dwelling built over these five years.
+However, this figure has increased to 4.7 people per dwelling over the past two financial years, indicating growing popularity and potential supply constraints.

+This is a notable change from the area's existing housing composition, currently at 71.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles.
 The location has approximately 371 people per dwelling approval, reflecting an established area.
-By 2041, Peakhurst - Lugarno is projected to grow by 2,233 residents.
+Looking ahead, Peakhurst-Lugarno is projected to grow by 2,146 residents by 2041.
 Based on current development patterns, new housing supply should readily meet demand, offering good conditions for buyers and potentially facilitating population growth beyond current projections.

 Frequently Asked Questions - Development